marinasjp/ese2-main/README.md

 ### 5.- Run Backend

 The backend is built on Flask and is used for the AFMFormats library.
+The AFMFormats library is a Python library for reading atomic force microscopy (AFM) data file formats which can come in the form of a jpk-force-map.
+Jpk-force-map files are large data files usually created by machines in atomic force microscopy.
+These files can be very large and require an external library to parse.
+More about afmformats can be read here: https://afmformats.readthedocs.io/en/stable/

 To install these, a tutorial can be found here: https://docs.python.org/3/installing/index.html.

 ```console